Enhanced Locating Technologies for Underground Pipelines with Better Accuracy

 Project Innovation

-This project will advance and field demonstrate an above-ground large standoff three dimensional electromagnetic detection technology and in-pipe gyroscopic mapping technology for improving the accuracy of locating pipes in both the horizontal and vertical dimensions over current practices.
+This project advanced and field demonstrated an above-ground large standoff three-dimensional electromagnetic detection technology and in-pipe gyroscopic mapping technology for improving the accuracy of locating pipes in both the horizontal and vertical dimensions over current practices.

 Project Benefits

-This project will lead to technological advancement and breakthroughs to overcome barriers to the achievement of the State of California's statutory energy goals by enhancing 3D location data capabilities and making field-based data more accessible in real-time.
-This geophysical system will provide technological advancement in underground pipeline detection and location through optimization of three dimensional electromagnetic technology.
-This project will increase the range of detection of pipes and extend the conditions where the technology is applicable relative to soil conditions, soil moisture levels, and degree of subsurface congestion.
+This project enhances 3D location data capabilities and make field-based data more accessible in real-time, reducing risk of gas pipeline damage.
+This project increased the range of pipeline detection capability and extended the conditions where the enhanced locating technology is applicable relative to soil conditions, soil moisture levels, and degree of subsurface congestion.

 Environmental Sustainability

-The proposed technologies will increase the accuracy of pipeline detection which will reduce the potential of accidental encroachment to the pipeline and associated methane leaks.
+This project increases the accuracy of pipeline detection, which will reduce the potential of accidental encroachment to the pipeline and associated methane leaks.

 Safety

-The proposed technologies from this project will not only optimize capabilities of individual locating technologies, but will also improve three-dimensional visualizations in near real-time.
-Additional analytics built into the platform, including the ability to synergize datasets, help provide insight into maintaining a safer gas system and increase operational efficiency by having more detailed, accurate information about utility infrastructure locations.
+This project not only optimizes capabilities of individual locating technologies but also improves 3D visualizations in near real-time.
+Additional analytics built into the platform, including the ability to synergize datasets, help provide insight into maintaining a safer gas system and increasing operational efficiency by having more detailed, accurate information on utility infrastructure locations.

 Key Project Members